hncouto/The-lepidopteran-hitchhikers-guide-to-the-globe/README.md

 ```
 Appendix2_DistributionData.xlsx
 ```
-> ⚠️ Ensure this file is in the same directory as the Python script.
+> ⚠️ This dataset must be in the same directory as the Python script.

 ---